abhijithanandan/univ-collab-app/README.md

 * Provide easy onboarding for new developers:
     * Automated installation of packages and tools
-    * Automated setup of the ISP with Django and AngularJS
+    * Automated setup of the ISP with Django Stack

 * Standardize development:
     * Common IDE, Database and run configurations